 We produce medical guidelines in a number of languages - including in French, Arabic and Spanish - for a number of different diseases and medical protocols.
 We also produce drug procurement guidelines, a list of essential medicines, and information for drug manufacturers on having their medicines qualified for use by MSF.

-We have been producing medical guidelines for more than 25 years to help medical practitioners in the field.
-These guidelines are based on scientific data collected from our experiences, alongside that of the World Health Organization (WHO), other renowned international medical institutions, and medical and scientific journals.
+Médecins Sans Frontières (MSF) produces medical guides to help practitioners in the field.
+The contents of these guides are based on scientific data collected from MSF’s experience, the World Health Organization (WHO), other renowned international medical institutions, and medical and scientific journals.
+The medical guides are continually reviewed and improved.
+All guides are available in multiple languages.
 They are the fruit of a collective effort by a group of experienced practitioners and known experts in their specialty.
-The guidelines are not only used by MSF, but also by other international health actors such as WHO and UNICEF.
-New guidelines are added regularly.
+The guidelines are distributed to tens of thousands of people around the world, and are used by other international health organisations, such as WHO and UNICEF.

 We attach the utmost importance to the quality of the medical products that are dispensed to patients.
 We have set up our own procurement centres, which are in charge of the purchase, storage and shipment of drugs, vaccines, medical material, and equipment needed for MSF to carry out our missions.
 Here you can find our principles and guidelines for MSF medical products qualification scheme and for medicine and products procurement.
 You will also find our policy for in-kind donations of medical products.